z0link/terraform-provider-stepca/README.md

 }
 ```

-Replace `<commit>` with the hash shown on the GitHub releases page.
+Replace `<commit>` with the commit hash shown on the GitHub releases page.